odemolliens/react-native-sim-cards-manager/README.md

 #### Get sim cards

-The list can be empty (no simcards detected) or one/many elements
+The list can be empty (no simcards detected) or one/many element(s)

 ```ts
 import { SimManager } from "react-native-sim-cards-manager";